Mariners vs. Blue Jays Player Props Betting Odds

 Chapman Stats

-- Chapman takes a four-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .294 with two doubles, two walks and an RBI.
+- Chapman enters this game looking to extend his five-game hit streak.
+During his last five outings he is batting .412 with three doubles, two walks and two RBI.

 Chapman Recent Games